Specialist lime mortar repointing - Oxfordshire, Gloucestershire.

 Below: aged limewash, cement and rotten quoins.

-Below: new hot lime mortar and repaired quoins.
+Below: the aged patina of the old limewash remains and is now complemented by the natural and new hot lime mortar and repaired quoins.

 My tools and equipment are top quality and I achieve an outstanding finish by increasing the amount of time spent on every aspect of the work including the most important final brushing.
 I never rush my work; I never cut corners.

 Most period properties have suffered the damaging effects of unqualified and inexperienced workmanship coupled to the use of inappropriate materials.
 I see it all the time.
 The lure of cheap work is not without its consequences and the built environment has, and is, taking a hammering.
 Please, please please: The time for this to end is now.
 Have it done right and do your property, yourselves and future generations a favour.